-It can be great to use the content for your personal brand, and after all, we are all content machines.
+Using content for your personal brand is a great way to share who you are, and after all, we are all content machines.
 To make this post less one-sided, let’s do an exercise together: When was the last time you took a photo of something and immediately shared it with your friends on social media? 🙋

 My guess is that it was TODAY (and this applies to any day you read this).
 For me, it was my coffee this morning (hey, it looked Instagrammable).